EmmanuelDemey/codelab-elastic/step5/README.md

     * This watcher should use index pattern `filebeat-*`.
     * If we have less than 10 requests in the last 5mn, we should logs this message : Votre site n'a pas beaucoup de visiteurs (XXX), with XXX the number of visits

-* Show the History page of a watcher.
+* Have a look the History page of a watcher.

 * From the Devtools, execute the following request